Bright, sunny sunflowers look lovely in a pot. You can make them look even more cheerful by painting the pot and giving them a smiley face.

 Some flowers and vegetables will need canes to support them as they grow.
 The end of the cane can be dangerous for your face or eyes as you bend over to look after your plants.
-You can create a variety of eye guards to protect yourself - it's easy if you follow our instructions below.
+Create eye guards to protect yourself.

 Birds in your garden need access to clean water all year round, but especially when the weather turns cold and water turns to ice.
-Use the instructions below to make a drinking tray for small birds.
+See how to make a drinking tray for small birds.

 Conkers is a great game to play with your family and friends.